stripe/stripe-dotnet/readme.md

 	// set this if you have your own application fees (you must have your application configured first within Stripe) myCharge.ApplicationFeeInCents = 25;

+	// (not required) set this to false if you don't want to capture the charge yet - requires you call capture later myCharge.Capture = true;

 	var chargeService = new StripeChargeService();
 	StripeCharge stripeCharge = chargeService.Create(myCharge);